 Do you feel like there has been a progression in the way the world views female empowerment and sexual empowerment?

 I think the concept of female ‘wellness’ has been a big breakthrough in female sexuality.
 It’s a ‘Trojan Horse’ way of getting female sexuality onto the agenda in typically prudish areas like the mainstream media.

 People laugh at Gwyneth Paltrow, but her Goop store in London has a ‘Sex Cabinet’ alongside all of the expensive makeup.
 This is symbolic as it’s saying, “Female empowerment means nothing unless sexuality is in the mix.”

 I think we are at a good point for female sexuality.
 The first sexual revolution in the 1970s was all about men.
 They weren’t even asking about female orgasm or if we had them.
 What is happening now is a second sexual revolution.
-The Internet gets a bad rap because of bad porn, but it’s also brought us good porn and loads of Instagram clit and vulva and female sexuality-centric accounts.
+The Internet gets a bad rap because of bad porn, but it’s also brought us good porn and loads of Instagram clit and vulva and women’s sexuality-centric accounts.

-#metoo has also put an interesting issue on the table.
+#MeToo has also put an interesting issue on the table.
 I don’t think we’re going to solve it through politics or intelligence.
 Or rather, we will only go a certain distance to solving it through those means.
 I think we need to forget about men for a while, get back to our bodies, rediscover the power that lies within them, and then go and sock it to them from there.